froztty/froztty/README.md

 # Nathan Nguyen

-**`Digital Delinquent (Developer/Esports Coach/Editor)`**
+**`Digital Delinquent (Developer/Editor)`**

-I'm currently attending California State Univesity, Fullerton and expected to graduate in the Spring of 2024.
-Currently working on improving my game development knowledge which you can check out from my repositories and I will share my public projects here.
+I am currently working in Maryland as a Software Engineer.
+Graduated California State University, Fullerton in May 2024 with a B.S. in Computer Science.
+Currently working on improving my game development knowledge which you can check out from my repos.
+I've fallen in love with Python and it is my go to language for anything and everything!
+The best language to make anything you want!
+I've built a flying car with just Python!

 ## 🌐 Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/nathan-nguyen-frosty) [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.gg/7nGzScCMN5)